Assurance 16 - FY 2022

 New York St. Regis Mohawk Tribe 0

-North Carolina Eastern Band 0
+North Carolina Eastern Band of Cherokee 0

 North Dakota Turtle Mountain Band of Chippewa Indians 0